Introduction

 Important notes

-Suggest updating the firmware to R01.01.0008 and then updating the firmware to R01.01.0009.
+We suggest updating the firmware to R01.01.0008 and then updating the firmware to R01.01.0009.

-- From R01.01.0008 or later, need update CPLD to v4p7 first and reset, after reboot then update BIOS to R01.01.0008 or later because of HSD15012739591 and HSD15012125093.
+- From R01.01.0008 or later, you must first update CPLD to v4p7 and reset.
+After rebooting, you should then update the BIOS to R01.01.0008 or later because of HSD15012739591 and HSD15012125093.

-- From R01.01.0008 has updated PCH SVN to 03, need add "-recovery" parameter when update BIOS which has lower SVN to latest. (e.g. sysfwupdt.efi -u xxx.bin -recovery)
+- Since R01.01.0008 updated PCH SVN to 03, you need to add the "-recovery" parameter when updating the BIOS, which has a lower SVN to the latest (for example, sysfwupdt.efi—u xxx.bin -recovery).

-- From R01.01.0008, downgrade BIOS to R01.01.0007 or older need set PCH SVN Bypass jumper and use flash utility sysfwupdt version older than v16.0.9. (e.g. sysfwupdt.efi -u xxx.bin -recovery)
+- From R01.01.0008, downgrade BIOS to R01.01.0007 or older, you need to set the PCH SVN Bypass jumper, and use flash utility sysfwupdt version older than v16.0.9. (for example, sysfwupdt.efi -u xxx.bin -recovery).

 - From R01.01.0008, downgrade BIOS to R01.01.0007 through EWS need use BMC version lower than 2.91.3b34a3ee because of HSD2103658211.

-- From R01.01.0005 it has updated PCH SVN to 02, need add "-recovery" parameter when update BIOS which has lower SVN to R01.01.0005 or higher. (e.g. sysfwupdt.efi -u xxx.bin -recovery).
+- Since R01.01.0005 has updated PCH SVN to 02, you need to add the "-recovery" parameter when updating the BIOS, which has a lower SVN to R01.01.0005 or higher (for example, sysfwupdt.efi—u xxx.bin -recovery).

 - Do not modify any of the script files.
 The scripts as written will provide the most reliable update experience.

-- This package includes on the "startup.nsh" the function to check the FW version on current system, which can make sure whether System BIOS, BMC Firmware, CPLD, FRU&SDR or Pmem data need to be re-installed, if the FW version installed on the target system is the same version of this package, the update script will skip that ingredient and move to next one, if you want to flash all FW no matter is the same version, you can edit "startup.nsh" and add a "#" before "FwVerCheck.nsh" text and then save the file with the change or also execute the single ingredients update files UpdBIOS_CYP.nsh, UpdM50FruSdr_CYP.nsh, UpdCPLD_CYP.nsh, UpdBMC_CYP.nsh, UpdCPLDRecovery_CYP.nsh, UpdBMCRecovery_CYP.nsh and UpdatePmemFW.nsh.
+- This package includes on the "startup.nsh" the function to check the FW version on current system, which can make sure whether System BIOS, BMC Firmware, CPLD, FRU&SDR or Pmem data need to be reinstalled, if the FW version installed on the target system is the same version of this package, the update script will skip that ingredient and move to next one, if you want to flash all FW no matter is the same version, you can edit "startup.nsh" and add a "#" before "FwVerCheck.nsh" text and then save the file with the change or also execute the single ingredients update files UpdBIOS_CYP.nsh, UpdM50FruSdr_CYP.nsh, UpdCPLD_CYP.nsh, UpdBMC_CYP.nsh, UpdCPLDRecovery_CYP.nsh, UpdBMCRecovery_CYP.nsh and UpdatePmemFW.nsh.

 These files include: